 4. Print Out Your Work

-You’ll always notice more errors on a printed copy of your work.
-Using a blank sheet of paper to cover up the lines below the one you’re reading keeps you from skipping ahead of possible mistakes.
+You’ll always find more errors on a printed copy of your work.
+When you read, cover up the lines below the one you’re reading to avoid skipping ahead of mistakes.

 5. Pay Attention To Punctuation

 Poor punctuation really undermines your professionalism.
 Pay particular attention to misplaced (or missing) commas and apostrophes.
 One of the most common mistakes is confusing “its” and “it’s.”
 The graphic below will help you remember the difference between the two.